-Let them tell you what they need instead of you planning out their schedule and thinking you know what is best for them and what they need because you don't.
+Let them tell you what they need, versus you planning out their schedule while thinking you know what is best for them and what they need, because you don't.
 We all grieve differently.
 When you lose a spouse of 50 years you feel lost.
-I realize you are grieving too but remember we all grieve differently.
+I realize you are grieving too, but remember, we all grieve differently.
 Give them some space.
-Let them share with you how they are feeling and what they would like to do and don't do.
-Sometimes we think it's best to just keep them busy but not necessarily.
+Let them share with you how they are feeling and what they would like to do and not do.
+Sometimes we think it's best to just keep them busy, but often that may not be what they actually need.